 Academic History

-Levitt is best known as the co-author of the bestselling books, the Freakonomics series, the business management and leadership phenomenon that has sold more than 7 million copies in over 40 countries.
+Levitt is best known as the co-author, alongside Stephen J. Dubner, of the globally bestselling Freakonomics series, a cultural and intellectual phenomenon that has sold more than seven million copies across more than 40 countries.